 Standards of general applicability shall include the subsections below.
 These standards shall be defined and make up the requirements of each district's development standards table.
+Development is also subject to standards in the City of Greer Engineering Manual.

 A. Building Height.
 Building Height shall be defined by a maximum building height and/or number of stories; however, each story shall have maximum height limitations expressed in feet.
 The measurement of a "story" is assumed to range between 12 to 15 feet in height; additional heights are permitted taking into consideration non-residential development.
 Height is limited per each district's standard development table except where otherwise noted.